open-education-api/open-education-api.github.io/architecture/IAA.md

 To ensure secure data exchange, we recommend using an open and dominant standard that is actively being developed.
 Proper implementation and use of a security standard are crucial.
 Choosing an open and widely used standard ensures broad support from vendors and/or the availability of sufficient libraries for correct implementation, ultimately achieving the main goal: secure data exchange.
 The dutch ‘forum standaardisatie’ (https://www.forumstandaardisatie.nl/) is a valuable resource for consulting advice on the use of open standards.

 Based on the above, we recommend the OAuth2 protocol, an open standard developed and maintained within the IETF.
-For machine-to-machine (M2M) data exchange (where user authorization is not required), we recommend, as a best practice, using the OAuth2 client credentials grant type for authenticating and authorizing the client to access the data: https://oauth.net/2/grant-types/client-credentials
+For machine-to-machine (M2M) data exchange (where user authorization is not required), we recommend, as a best practice, using the OAuth2 client credentials grant type for authenticating and authorising the client to access the data: https://oauth.net/2/grant-types/client-credentials

 For an implementation requiring delegated user access for approving data processing, we recommend using the OpenID Connect flow, based on the OAuth2 authorization code flow: https://openid.net/developers/how-connect-works